 It goes without saying that many factors contribute to ranking a website on the top of search engine results.
 In fact, in some industries, there is very little difference in ranking factors that rank pages on page one compared to page two and onwards.

 A single factor depending on the industry can make a drastic difference to local search rankings.
-However, it has been established that citations are a very important factor for local business results since it establishes that a business is legitimate.
+However, it has been established that citations are a very important factor for both local searches and business results since it establishes that a business is legitimate.

 Local business citations with inconsistencies can be more of a liability than an asset, especially when it comes to ranking a business or even running a social media campaign for like a Facebook business page.

 Businesses with consistent phone numbers, addresses, and name data are shown to rank higher in search engine results.
-By consistent, we mean having the same and right information across all websites.
+By consistent, we mean having the same and right information across multiple locations and all websites.